aarora79/amazon-bedrock-agentcore-samples/03-integrations/observability/simple-dual-observability/docs/braintrust-setup.md

 1. Navigate to https://www.braintrust.dev/app
 2. Select your project: `agentcore-observability-demo`
-3. You will see tabs: Traces, Experiments, Datasets, Evaluations
+3. You will see multiple tabs and views:
+   - **Logs**: View all invocations with cost and duration
+   - **Traces**: Detailed trace tree view with span hierarchy and timing

 ### Understanding the Dashboard